5.0 ACADEMIC POLICIES AND SERVICES

 5.5 Academic Administration

-The Office of Academic Administration comprises OneStop including the Office of Advising and Registration Services.
-Personnel in Academic Administration coordinate the construction of department/program class schedules, the scheduling of classrooms and the maintenance of class and advisee records on the OnePort system (see Section 220.127.116.11).
+The Office of Academic Administration is located in OneStop on the bottom level of Ramsey Library.
+Academic Administration coordinates the construction of department/program class schedules, the scheduling of classrooms and the maintenance of class and advisee records on the OnePort system (see Section 184.108.40.206).

-Information about Enrollment Services activities, as well as the course schedule for each semester, the final exam schedule and the schedule for late start of classes, is available at http://registrar.unca.edu/.
+Information about the course schedule for each semester, the final exam schedule and the schedule for late start of classes, is available at http://registrar.unca.edu/.